Claim a rebate of up to $500

 - Provide a copy of the EV registration during the TEP representative’s site visit

 - Agree to use and remain on a TEP Time-of-Use pricing plan for at least two years

 - The property owner must allow a TEP representative to enter the home to verify program requirements are met

 For more information and to apply for an EVC rebate*, click here to download the Electric Vehicle Charger Program Application Form.

-* This rebate applies to EVCs installed on or after Feb.
-20, 2019.
-Incentives are subject to the availability of funding.
+* Rebates apply to EVCs installed during the current program year of Jan.
+1 through Dec.
+31. Incentives are subject to the availability of funding.
 This program is subject to change or expire without notice.
 Full rebate details are available on the Electric Vehicle Charger Program Application Form.

 Rebates for Business Owners

 TEP’s Smart EV Charging Program offers generous incentives as well as technical support to commercial businesses, multi-family complexes and nonprofit customers that purchase and install EV charging ports at their location.